eladve/omnitool/README.md

 the file omnitool_capture.py is the file that should run in the background, captures the data and builds the database the file omnitool_search.py is the file that searches the database

+Remarks for each file can be found inside the file.
+Some ideas for improvements can be found in the "Issues".

+NOTES:
-NOTE: This is a very rough prototype.
+- This is a very rough prototype.
 It's badly-written and not productized.
 But it does show how to build a tool like this.

-Remarks for each file can be found inside the file.
+- Hard-drive usage: the tool accumulates data at around 1K per second, so around 1.5GB per month.
+- Privacy: the tool takes a screenshot each 10 seconds, and those screenshots are stored on the hardrive and never deleted.
+So this is obviously a significant privacy risk.
+If someone has access to your computer, they can see everything you've done and everything that was displayed on your screen since you started running this program.
+(That data stays on your computer and doesn't go anywhere -- the program does not communicate with the internet.)
+Use at your own risk.

+THIS TOOL IS A PROTOTYPE AND NOT READY FOR PROPER USE.
+IT IS PROVIDED WITH NO GUARANTEE AND NO RESPONSIBILITY.